 Tutorial: Write Transact-SQL statements

 Welcome to the Writing Transact-SQL Statements tutorial.
 This tutorial is intended for users who are new to writing SQL statements.
-It will help new users get started by reviewing some basic statements for creating tables and inserting data.
+It helps new users get started by reviewing some basic statements for creating tables and inserting data.
 This tutorial uses Transact-SQL, the Microsoft implementation of the SQL standard.

 This tutorial is intended as a brief introduction to the Transact-SQL language and not as a replacement for a Transact-SQL class.
 The statements in this tutorial are intentionally simple, and aren't meant to represent the complexity found in a typical production database.